twisted-nematic57/AMSPlusPlus/sendkey/README.txt

 use sendstr to send entire strings instead of just individual keypresses.

 I. REQUIREMENTS

-All dependencies are located in the "_dependencies" folder.
+All dependencies are located in the "_deps" folder.

-Please have baseconv from MathTools installed in your `mathtool` folder.
+Please have baseconv from MathTools installed in your `mathtool` folder on-calc.
 It is used to do dec->hex base conversions for the keycodes.
-The MathTools package is included with sendkey because its license allows verbatim distribution - grab it from there if it's not already on your calc.
+The MathTools package is included with sendkey because its license allows verbatim distribution - grab it from _deps/mathtools.zip if it's not already on your calc.

 Also keep padstr in your `misc` folder.
 It's used to pad the hexadecimal number to 4 digits if it can be represented with <4 digits, because machine code is really picky.
-This is also included in the "_dependencies" folder.
+This is also included in the "_deps" folder.

 If you want to use a version of the program that has no dependencies, then use sendkeyh.
-It takes a string argument containing a capitalized hexadecimal number that is your desired keycode.
+It takes a string argument containing a capitalized 4-digit hexadecimal number that is your desired keycode.
 Otherwise it works the same as the normal version.
 (Warning: It's easier to screw up your calc with this version.
 Be sure to validate your input before passing it to sendkeyh.)

 II.
 USAGE